tektronix/curvequery/README.md

 ## Usage

 Creating a connection to the mixed signal oscilloscope is easy.
-The mso() helper function automatically sets up a connection using the pyvisa package module.
-The helper function returns a an Oscilloscope object with its high-level API.
+Invoke the Visadore plugin manager to create the oscilloscope interface object.

-    >>> from curvequery import mso
+    >>> from visadore import get
-    >>> oscope = mso("TCPIP::192.168.1.10::INSTR")
+    >>> oscope = get("TCPIP::192.168.1.10::INSTR")
     TEKTRONIX,MSO58,Q200011,CF:91.1CT FV:1.12.5.5575

 ### High Level API